erenyeager101/portfolio-KunalSonne/README.md

-# React Portfolio Website
+# Kunal Sonne - React Portfolio Website

-This repository contains the code for a **stunning portfolio website** built using **React JS**.
+This repository contains the code for my **Portfolio website** built using **React JS**.
 It showcases animations created with **framer-motion** and has a beautiful, responsive design using **styled-components**.
 The website includes various sections to display your projects, skills, and contact information.

 ![Github Followers](https://img.shields.io/github/followers/erenyeager101?style=social&label=Followers)&nbsp;&nbsp;<br />